-Find out when a tenant can legally break a lease in Georgia, when they can’t, what options they have if they don’t have proper cause, and what the consequences are of walking out on a lease agreement.
+Find out when a tenant can legally break a lease in Georgia, when they can’t, and if a landlord is required by Georgia law to make a reasonable effort to re-rent.

 Conditions for Legally Breaking a Lease in Georgia

-There are a handful of scenarios where a tenant can legally break a lease in Georgia without penalty.
+There are several scenarios where a tenant can legally break a lease in Georgia without penalty.
 We’ll go through each of them below.

 1. Early Termination Clause

 Some modern lease agreements may provide specific terms that would allow a tenant to terminate a lease early in exchange for a penalty fee.
 Read over the lease and look for language that outlines agreed-upon terms for ending the lease before the end of the fixed period, such as the amount of the fee (i.e., equal to 2 month’s rent) and the amount of notice required (i.e., 30 days).

 If a lease agreement contains an early termination clause, before executing it and paying the penalty fee, read further to learn about other conditions that, if met, would not require a penalty fee to be paid.

 2. Active Military Duty

 The Servicemembers Civil Relief Act (SCRA) helps protect active service members who are relocated due to deployment or permanent change of station.
 The protection begins on the date of entering duty and ends between 30-90 days after the date of discharge.

 To break a lease in accordance with the relief act, a tenant must: